wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (2) Nothing in paragraph (a) or paragraph (b) of subsection (1) applies in respect of any addition, alteration, or erasure made by a member of the Police acting pursuant to this Act or by any other person acting under regulations made under this Act.

     (3) It is not an offence against paragraph (c) of subsection (1) to use or retain a licence if the only addition, alteration, or erasure to it was made by a member of the Police acting under this Act or by any other person acting under regulations made under this Act.

+    Section 42(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43 Selling or supplying firearm or airgun to unlicensed person

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who---

     *   (a) sells or supplies a firearm (other than a pistol, military style semi-automatic firearm, or restricted weapon) to any person who is not the holder of a firearms licence or a dealer's licence or a permit issued for the purposes of [section 16(1)][20]; or